bladeacer/obsi-snip-coll/README.md

 - I do not really know where to begin to contribute to all of them
 - I wish to showcase some of the more niche snippets I found or made, especially those from my theme flexcyon.
+- Utilities like the bundled snippet extraction script can be used in other snippet collections

 ## Snippets in this repository
 ### From flexcyon